-It is expected that the provisional member will be consistently demonstrating all competencies outlined in order to transfer to Full Membership of IASLT.
-If any competencies are rated as 'Not evident', the applicant will be required to complete an additional period of time under supervision as a Provisional Member.
+It is expected that the provisional member will be consistently demonstrating all competencies outlined in order to transfer to full membership of IASLT.
+If any competencies are rated as 'Not evident', the applicant will be required to complete an additional period of time under supervision as a provisional member.
 Where competencies are rated as 'Emerging', the reasons for this should be clearly documented.
 If a number of competencies are rated as 'Emerging', the applicant may be required to complete an additional period under supervision in order to develop the competencies required to transfer to Full Membership.
+All competencies must be evident before a member can apply to transition to full membership.